-This green olive tapenade is zingier than its better-known sister using black olives.
+This green olive tapenade is zingier than its better-known sister, black olive tapenade.
 It is perfect as a dip for crisps or as a base flavour spread onto little canape bites or dolloped on top of pasta.
 The taste is sharp and salty and it makes a good vegan substitute for anchovies or parmesan.
 I have used a lot of parsley in this version because I love the vibrant green colour that it gives to the tapenade and the boost of vitamins and minerals.

 Nutrition